Li-Jesse-Jiaze/diffusion_fwi/README.md

 This is the code for the GNN 24/25ws final project.

-The code of discriminative models such as U-Net is in `./discriminative_model`.
+The code of discriminative models such as Modified U-Net is in `./discriminative_model`.

 ![unet](./assert/u-net.png)